-- (a) Multi-Store Group Membership: Three or more stores, no matter where located, may form a multi-store group to which multi-store discounts hereunder may be granted by milk dealers only, provided all of the following are satisfied: - (1) The stores are owned by the same person or persons, or are operated under franchises granted by the same franchiser, or purchase Class I or II price-controlled packaged products through arrangements with a common purchasing agent; - (2) All invoices for Class I or II price-controlled packaged products purchased by the stores are received, processed, and paid by the common owner, franchiser, or common purchasing agent; - (3) Payment for all Class I or II price-controlled packaged products purchased under a multi-store discount is guaranteed by the common owner, franchiser, or common purchasing agent;

-- (4) A milk dealer seeking to serve as the primary supplier files with the Board a sworn statement listing the name and address of each store in the multi-store group and the estimated weekly average aggregate volume of purchases of Class I or II price-controlled packaged products by all stores in the multi-store group.
+- (a) Multi-Store Group Membership: Three or more stores, no matter where located, may form a multi-store group to which multi-store discounts hereunder may be granted by milk dealers only, provided all of the following requirements are satisfied: - (1) The stores are owned by the same person or persons, are operated under franchises granted by the same franchiser, or purchase Class I or II price-controlled packaged products through arrangements with a common purchasing agent; - (2) All invoices for Class I or II price-controlled packaged products purchased by the stores are received, processed, and paid by the common owner, franchiser, or purchasing agent and payment for all Class I or II price-controlled packaged products purchased under a multi-store discount is guaranteed by the common owner, franchiser, or purchasing agent; - (3) A milk dealer seeking to serve as the primary supplier files with the Board a sworn statement listing the name and address of each store in the multi-store group and the estimated weekly average aggregate volume of purchases of Class I or II price-controlled packaged products by all stores in the multi-store group.
 The primary supplier shall give notice to the Board when adding or removing stores from the multi-store group or when there are volume changes that affect any discount eligibility for the group or a store within the group.
-The multi-store group may file the information required by this paragraph if the primary dealer fails to do so. - (b) Qualified Store is a store within a multi-store group that receives a weekly average delivery (as calculated pursuant to Section B herein) of at least 200 quarts of Class I or Class II price-controlled packaged products. - (c) A milk dealer making a limited service sale of Class I or II price-controlled packaged products to a multi-store group whose total weekly volume exceeds 30,000 quarts may reduce the prices set forth in Schedule I for all qualified stores within the group by: - (1) 4 percent if the weekly average aggregate delivery of Class I and II price-controlled packaged products to all qualified stores within the group is at least 400 quarts; - (2) 7 percent if the weekly average aggregate delivery of Class I and II price-controlled packaged products to all qualified stores within the group is at least 700 quarts. - (d) A milk dealer making a limited service sale of Class I or II price-controlled packaged products to a multi-store group whose total weekly volume exceeds 100,000 quarts may reduce the prices set forth in Schedule I for all qualified stores by 10% if the weekly average aggregate delivery to all qualified stores in the group is at least 1,400 quarts. - (e) The weekly average aggregate delivery shall be determined by dividing the total number of quarts of Class I or II price-controlled packaged products delivered to all qualified stores in the multi-store group by the primary supplier, net of returns of defective products, by the number of actual deliveries of those same Class I or II price-controlled packaged-products to all qualified stores within the multi-store group by the primary supplier between 12:01 a.m. on Monday to 12:00 midnight on the following Sunday. - (f) The total weekly volume for the multi-store group as a whole shall be the total number of quarts of Class I and Class II price-controlled packaged products, net of returns of defective products, delivered from 12:01 a.m. on Monday to 12:00 midnight on the following Sunday to all stores within the group. - (g) Volumes by any other dealer serving as a secondary supplier shall not be used to compute the discounts a primary supplier may offer a multi-store group, except as provided in Provision 2(b). - (h) The multi-store discounts available to a member of a multi-store group formed pursuant to this Provision 1 that is outside this marketing area shall be determined by the multistore delivery discounts available under the Official General Order governing the location in which the store's milk is located when it leaves the selling dealer's control.
+The multi-store group may file the information required by this paragraph if the primary supplier fails to do so.

+- (b) Qualified Store is a store within a multi-store group that receives a weekly average delivery (as calculated pursuant to Section B herein) of at least 200 quarts of Class I or Class II price-controlled packaged products. - (c) A milk dealer making a wholesale sale of Class I or II price-controlled packaged products to a multi-store group may reduce the prices on Schedule I for all qualified stores within the group by: - (1) 7.5% for full service delivery to stores that do not receive more than three deliveries a week, if the weekly average aggregate delivery of Class I and II price-controlled packaged products to all qualified stores in the multi-store group is at least 500 quarts; (2) 10.5% for limited service delivery if the weekly average aggregate delivery of Class I and II price-controlled packaged products to all qualified stores in the multi-store group is at least 1,000 quarts. - (d) The weekly average aggregate delivery shall be determined by dividing the total number of quarts of Class I or II price-controlled packaged products delivered to all qualified stores in the multi-store group by the primary supplier, net of returns of defective products, by the number of actual deliveries of those same Class I or II price-controlled packaged products to all qualified stores within the multi-store group by the primary supplier between 12:01 a.m. on Monday to 12:00 midnight on the following Sunday. - (e) Volumes by any other dealer serving as a secondary supplier shall not be used to compute the discounts a primary supplier may offer a multi-store group, except as provided in Provision 2(b). - (f) The multi-store discounts available to a member of a multi-store group formed pursuant to this Provision 1 that is outside this marketing area shall be determined by the multi-store delivery discounts available under the Official General Order governing the location in which the store's milk is located when it leaves the selling dealer's control.